-It has 17 pre-set programs, including 7 for sports training, 5 for weight management and 5 healthy living programs.
+It has 17 pre-set programs, including 7 for sports training, 5 for weight management, and 5 healthy living programs.
 Its easy-to-read LCD panel will enable you to view your workout stats.
-These include the current Program Profile, Incline Level, Time, Speed, Distance Travelled, Step Count, Calories Burned and Heart Rate.
+These include your current Program Profile, Incline Level, Time, Speed, Distance Travelled, Step Count, Calories Burned, and Heart Rate.

 High-quality speakers and an iPod/headphone jack will allow you to listen to music as you work out.

 TR4000i accessories include a water bottle holder, a book rack, and a strap heart rate monitor.